Innovative Cooling Concepts

-The permanent power density as well as the material costs depend critically on the cooling of the electrostatic machine.
-With a good design of the electrostatic machine and a water tissue cooling it´s possible to achieve a permanent power density of 5kW/kg.
+The continuous power density of the electric machines depends mainly on the cooling performance.
+With a good design of the electric machine and a water jacket cooling it´s possible to achieve continuous power densities over 5 kW/kg.

-On most applications however, the numerous disadvantages of Oil cooling overweigh.
-Oil has clear worse cooling properties as Water/Glycol.
-Due to the fact that the windings of the electric machines can be flown around with oil, this leads to a better heat dissipation inside the machine.
+On most applications however, the numerous disadvantages of oil cooling overweigh.
+Oil has significantly worse cooling properties than water/glycol.
+Due to the fact that the windings of the electric machines can be directly cooled with oil, this leads to a better heat dissipation inside the machine.
 However, if the total expense for fluid/air heat exchangers, pumps and other cooling components is considered, the oil cooling not the best choice for all applications.
 For most application we recommend a water cooling system.